Syringe Activation & Glide Force Testing with a Texture Analyzer (ISO 7886)syringe glide force test

 Acceptance Criteria and Regulatory Documentation

-Typical commercial acceptance criteria, derived from ISO 7886-1 guidance and published literature:
+Typical commercial acceptance criteria, derived from ISO 7886-1 guidance and published literature.
+Stability-indicating F1/F2 data is submitted in the CMC section of an IND or NDA and in post-approval batch release records.

 Syringe TypeF1 (Break-Loose) Typical SpecF2 (Glide) Typical Spec